Are you struggling to maintain high call center productivity?

 What is Call Center Productivity?

-Call center productivity refers to the efficiency with which a call center operates.
+Call center productivity refers to the efficiency with which a contact center operates.

 Productivity in the contact center reveals how well agents handle customer interactions while maintaining customer satisfaction and meeting organizational objectives.

-Various call center KPIs exist, such as average speed of answer (ASA), first call resolution (FCR) rate, average handling time (AHT), service level, agent utilization, etc. These KPIs will help you track your agents' productivity and provide insights into their performance.
+Various call center productivity metrics exist, such as average speed of answer (ASA), first call resolution (FCR) rate, average handling time (AHT), service level, agent utilization, etc. These KPIs will help you track your agents' productivity and provide insights into their performance.

 How to Calculate Call Center Productivity

-To calculate call center productivity at a high level (the 10 metrics we list give a more granular view of what's affecting productivity) we need to combine two key metrics,
+To calculate call center productivity at a high level we need to combine two key metrics, 'call resolution rate' + 'ratio of output to input'.

 Call Resolution Rate measures the percentage of customer calls that are resolved during the first interaction, reflecting call center efficiency.